fenago/apache-solr/lab_guides/Lab_5.md

 can be extracted are as follows:

 -  HTML
 -  XML and derived formats such as XHTML, OOXML and ODF
 -  Formats of MS Office document types
--   [**OpenDocument**] ([**ODF**])
+-  **OpenDocument** (**ODF**)
 -  Formats with iWorks document
 -  PDF
 -  Email formats
 -  Crypto formats
--   [**Rich Text Format**] ([**RTF**])
+-  **Rich Text Format** (**RTF**)
 -  Electronic publication
 -  Packaging and compression formats such as `.tar`, `.zip`, and `.7zip` files
 -  Text format
 -  Help formats
 -  Feed and syndication formats (RSS and atom feeds)
 -  Audio formats
 -  JARs and Java class files
 -  Video formats
 -  Cad formats
 -  Scientific formats
 -  EXE programs and libraries
 -  Image formats
 -  Source code
 -  Font formats

 All extracted text from any of these formats is mapped with content field.
-Along with these formats, Tika\'s metadata fields can be mapped to Solr fields.
+Along with these formats, Tika's metadata fields can be mapped to Solr fields.

 First, Tika produces an XHTML stream, which is passed to the SAX